cameornh/square-up/README.md

 The players will compete against each other player for 100 rounds on a 5x5 board.
 The total number of match wins will be added to the leaderboard.

 ### Note
-I was thinking about writing a file to automatically run a tournament of all the players.
+I was thinking about writing a file to visualize the tournament results.
 If this is something that interests you, feel free to submit a pull request